dgaydukov/cert-aws/sa/files/sa.md

         You can also pass inline permission - result would be intersection between role permission & your inline permission.
 By doing this you can limit role permission further.
         If you are using amazon cognito IdP, you still need to configure cognito identity pool.
         * AssumeRoleWithSAML - get temporary credentials for user who authenticated with SAML.
 In the api call you have to provide SAML assertion, encoded in base64, returned by the SAML IdP
-    * GetFederationToken - returns intersection of user permission and passed policy.
-DurationSeconds - specify time from 15 min - 36 hours
+    * GetFederationToken - returns intersection of user permission and passed policy. `DurationSeconds` - specify time from 15 min - 36 hours
+    `aws sts get-federation-token --name=bob --policy='{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Action":"s3:*","Resource":["*"]}]}'`
     * GetSessionToken - returns a set of temporary credentials to an existing IAM user (duration 15min - 36h, default - 12h).
 Basically same as `GetFederationToken`, but you don't supply policy and get all permission available for calling user.
 * call federation endpoint and supply the temporary credentials to request a sign-in token You got json from previous step: `{"sessionId":"", "sessionKey":"", "sessionToken":""}`, so encode it to url to get URL_ENCODED_SESSION send request to: `https://signin.aws.amazon.com/federation?Action=getSigninToken&SessionDuration=1800&Session={URL_ENCODED_SESSION}`
 * construct console sign-in url and return it to user You can use [java example](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-custom-url.html#STSConsoleLink_programJava) to get sing-in url
-STS (Security Token Service) api calls:
-* DecodeAuthorizationMessage - in case api call return 403, some api may returned encoded message (it's encoded cause it may have some private info).
+`DecodeAuthorizationMessage` (sts api call) - in case api call return 403, some api may returned encoded message, it's encoded cause it may have some private info.
 So to decode you have to use this api, and have permission to use this api.
 Cross-account ec2 role (ec2 from accountA can assume role from accountB, take a loot at `sa/cloudformation/ec2-cross-account-assume-role.yml`):
 * create ec2 role (it should have permission to assume role from accountB) in accountA (`sts:AssumeRole` for ec2 service)
 * create cross-account role in accountB (`sts:AssumeRole` for aws account)